 W.K.
 Kellogg Experimental Forest

-Established on abandoned agricultural land, the 716-acre Kellogg Experimental Forest was established in 1932 and is known worldwide for research on tree breeding and genetics, planting techniques, and plantation establishment and management.
+Established on abandoned agricultural land, the 716-acre Kellogg Experimental Forest is known worldwide for research on tree breeding and genetics, planting techniques, and plantation establishment and management.
 Much of the research that developed the Spartan spruce, a hybrid that combines the color and drought resistance of a blue spruce and the softer needles and rapid growth rate of the white spruce, was done at the Kellogg Forest.
-The forest is open to the public for biking, hiking, horseback riding and cross-country skiing and also has several interpretive trails.
+The forest is open to the public for biking, hiking, horseback riding and cross-country skiing, and has several interpretive trails.